Music: A Devastating Weapon of the Devil

-The "church" has bought the lie of the Devil, that music is basically amoral.
-Thus we have filled our homes, our cars and our children's heads with "fast" acting drug of lethargy into our lives.
+The church has bought the lie of the Devil, that music is basically amoral.
+Thus we have filled our homes, our cars and our children's heads with the fast acting drug of lethargy into our lives.

 - They preach with their music easy believism and a shallow Gospel.

 - The majority of the youth of today when they depart home for their own journey into life are not pursuing a godly lifestyle as was the case a generation past.